 • Free admission to most museums in New York

 Visitor Experience Surveys

-The Visitor Services Department at the Solomon R. Guggenheim Museum issues Visitor Experience Surveys on a daily basis.
-These surveys, varying by topic (e.g. exhibition design, dining, security, etc.), help the museum collect valuable details regarding our visitors’ perceptions of and reactions to their museum visit.
+The Visitor Services Department at the Solomon R. Guggenheim Museum issues visitor experience surveys on a daily basis.
+These surveys cover varying topics (e.g. exhibition design, dining, security, etc.) and help the museum collect valuable details regarding visitors’ perceptions of and reactions to their museum visit.
 This feedback contributes to the development of future museum initiatives.

-If you enjoy visiting museums, interacting with people, and are patient, approachable and customer service-oriented, then this might be a fun assignment to consider.
+If you enjoy visiting museums, interacting with people, and are patient, approachable, and customer service-oriented, this might be a fun assignment to consider.

-If you are interesting in volunteering in this way, please send your resume and a cover letter specifying days and time you are available to volunteer to email@example.com.
+If you are interesting in volunteering in this way, please send your resume, a cover letter, and this Volunteer Application to VSVolunteer@guggenheim.org.
+A minimum commitment of 1 year is preferred.